 A few days later while discussing it with Larry, we decided to reconsider a Cabo Rico 34.
 Until then we had thought 34 footers to be too small based on Crealock’s PS 34 design.
 And there were so few CR34s that we had ignored them.
 But the CR34 had more beam and carried it further aft, so we fired up our research again.
 It was hard to get opinions - there just weren't many owners to talk to.
 We looked online and liked what we saw in photos, they were similar to the CR38.
 By late fall we had inquired about several Cabo Rico 34s with cursory responses from brokers (another story).
 We went into the boat-search-doldrums and just drifted for a while.

 Then in December Larry gave us a heads-up to a newly-listed 1990 Cabo Rico 34 for sale by owner in Texas.
 As soon as the holidays were past, my son and I flew to Texas to board Semper Fi, our first in-person look at a Cabo Rico 34.
-As expected she was a beautiful, well appointed boat, but when we went out for a sea trial, it was a no-brainer.
+As expected she was a beautiful, well appointed boat, and when we went out for a sea trial, it became a no-brainer.
 The boat sailed great.
 The CR34 has a considerably wider transom than her big sister, the 38, but the length to displacement ratio is lower, and the wider stern may add waterline length more quickly at comparable angles of heel.
 Perhaps these are some of the reasons why we felt she was a bit more spirited and responsive than the 38.
 Equally important, the 34 was a better size-match to our wishes - she was easy to like and fit our needs better than anything we'd seen so far.
 Semper Fi had also recently received many significant upgrades, mitigating most of our fears about an older saltwater boat.
 An offer was made, accepted and the rest is history.
-Thanks to Travis the former owner, offering us the use of his slip while the northland carried on its winter-freeze, we made several trips south that spring to sail in the Texas Gulf area and get acquainted with the boat.
-She was renamed Cigano with all the proper ceremonies, then in early May she was stripped to the decks and shipped north up I-35 to Minnesota, then launched in Lake Superior.
+Thanks to the former owner, Travis's, offer of the use of his slip while the northland carried on its winter-freeze, we were able to make several trips south that spring to sail in the Texas Gulf area and get acquainted with the boat.
+She was renamed Cigano with all the proper ceremonies, then in the following summer she was stripped to the decks and shipped north up I-35 to Minnesota, then launched in Lake Superior.
 She berths currently in Siskiwit Bay Marina, in Cornucopia Wisconsin.

-The preparation for the road trip was a monumental task, but it gave us an excellent opportunity to get to know our new boat.
+The preparation for the road trip was a monumental task, but it gave an excellent opportunity to get to know the boat.
 For trucking, based on referrals and reputation Cross Country Boat Transport was employed and were very pleased with their experience and excellent service.
 A great job Cliff !

 Many thanks to Larry & Darlene Barker for their grand hospitality and wonderful day-sail in a fresh Lake Erie breeze.